 The use of conference room reservation systems streamlines meeting room bookings leading to tangible benefits down the line.
 From generating data about the utility value of meetings to providing a safe and healthy working environment, an investment in a conference room reservation system yields improved ROI.

-Conference room reservation system offers numerous intangible benefits too - most important being reduced friction caused by the manual booking system.
-Transparency makes people subscribe to a system, curbing the tendencies to override or circumvent it.
+The conference room reservation system offers numerous intangible benefits too – the most important being reduced friction caused by the manual booking system.
+Transparency makes people subscribe to a system, curbing the tendency to override or circumvent it.

 More than ever, considering health safety requirements, conference room booking systems have become a necessity and no longer a luxury.